volcengine/APMInsight_iOS/README.md

 4. open APMInsight_iOS.xcworkspace

 ### Usage
-1. The demo APP has integrated all capabilities of APMInsight.
+1. The demo APP has integrated all capabilities of APMPlus.
 2. You can make errors and performance data in the demo APP.
 3. Reset the appID in AppDelegate.m and the performance data will be uploaded to your own console.